stjordanis/terra-docs-old/docs/validator-faq.md

 ### What are software requirements?

-In addition to running a Terra Network node, validators should develop monitoring, alerting and management solutions.
+In addition to running a Terra Core node, validators should develop monitoring, alerting and management solutions.

 ### What are bandwidth requirements?

-Columbus mainnet has the capacity for very high throughput relative to chains like Ethereum or Bitcoin.
+Columbus-3 Mainnet has the capacity for very high throughput compared to chains like Ethereum or Bitcoin.

-We recommend that the data center nodes only connect to trusted full-nodes in the cloud or other validators that know each other socially.
+As such, we recommend that the data center nodes only connect to trusted full nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating denial-of-service attacks.

-Ultimately, as the network becomes more heavily used, multigigabyte per day bandwidth is very realistic.
+Ultimately, as the network becomes more used, one can realistically expect daily bandwidth on the order of several gigabytes.

 ### What does running a validator imply in terms of logistics?